shwethanidd/volttron/docs/source/core_services/historians/Platform-Historian.rst

 Platform Historian
 ==================

+A platform historian is a
+:doc:`"friendly named" <../messagebus/VIP/VIP-Known-Identities>`
-A platform historian is a `"friendly named" <VIP-Known-Identities>`__ historian on a VOLTTRON instance.
-It always has the identity (see `vip <VIP-Known-Identities>`__) of platform.historian.
-A platform historian is made available to a volttron central agent for monitoring of the VOLTTRON instances health and plotting topics from the platform historian.
-In order for one of the (historians)[Historians] to be turned into a platform historian the identity keyword must be added to it's configuration with the value of platform.historian.
+historian on a VOLTTRON instance.
+It always has the identity of platform.historian.
+A platform historian is made available to a VOLTTRON central agent for monitoring of the VOLTTRON instances health and plotting topics from the platform historian.
+In order for one of the :doc:`historians <./>` to be turned into a platform historian the identity keyword must be added to it's configuration file with the value of platform.historian.
 The following configuration file shows a sqlite based platform historian configuration.